-Medford Water Commission (MWC) directly serves more than 30,000 customers inside the city of Medford, and some outside customers such as residents and businesses in White City.
-Additionally, MWC supplies water to another 14,000 customers through wholesale sales to the cities of Central Point, Eagle Point, Jacksonville, Phoenix and Talent.
-MWC also serves two domestic water districts, which contract with MWC for operation and maintenance of their systems in addition to purchasing water from MWC.
+Medford Water directly serves more than 30,000 customers inside the city of Medford, and some outside customers such as residents and businesses in White City.
+Additionally, we supply water to another 14,000 customers through wholesale sales to the cities of Central Point, Eagle Point, Jacksonville, Phoenix and Talent, and also serve two domestic water districts, which contract with us for operation and maintenance of their systems in addition to purchasing water.

 Daily water production averages approximately 24 million gallons per day (mgd), ranging from around 17 mgd during winter months to more than 60 mgd on peak summer days.